JayanthCh/Submit-secrets-Authentication-/README.md

 2) Once they are logged in they can submit the secrets. and Logout if wanted.

 FrontEnd : HTML , CSS , JS  |
-BAckend: Node, Express , MonoDB |
+BackEnd: Node, Express , MonoDB |
 Authentication using Passportjs  |
 The authenticated sessions are stored in Cookies.